LTUC/amman-dotnet-401d2/Projects/MidtermPart1.md

 Review the team agreement, and as a group decide on which areas each group member should be aware of and which areas are strengths.
 Put a plan of action together for mitigating any communication issues amongst the team.
 Submit this agreement in the text field in Canvas, or a link to a Google doc.

+This step must be completed and approved before any future approvals will be given.
+(Example: Your project pitches will not be approved until you have this step completed.)